France's Macron weakened by crisis over teen killed by police | Politics

 “These appalling events bring our leaders back to reality,” Le Pen said last week in a video posted on a social media account.
 “I intend to stick to our line of conduct, which is to do nothing to prevent or challenge the action of the legitimate authorities in charge of public order.”
 On Paris' Champs-Elysées Monday, workers were preparing Bastille Day festivities, setting up seating and barriers for crowds expected to attend the traditional military parade on July 14th with guest of honor Prime Minister Narendra Modi of India.

-Another major deadline is looming: next year's Olympics in Paris, suburbs and uother French cities.
+Another major deadline is looming: next year's Olympics in Paris, suburbs and other French cities.
 Organizers and authorities promise the Games will be safe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)